 - duty counsel;

 - information, referral, and advice through the toll-free telephone service and from LAO staff in courthouses;

 - summary legal advice;

 - representation by a lawyer through the certificate program.

 Looking for information on retaining a lawyer?
 See the certificate services page.

 To qualify for legal aid services, you must be financially eligible, and your legal matter must be one that LAO covers.

-The chart below provides a guideline for the income levels needed to qualify for services such as duty counsel assistance, summary legal advice available through our toll-free number and advice through a Family Law Information Centre.
+The charts below provide guidelines for the income levels needed to qualify for services such as duty counsel assistance, summary legal advice available through our toll-free number and advice through a Family Law Information Centre.
 Community legal clinics have their own eligibility criteria.
 Contact a clinic near you to find out more.

 Note: this chart is for duty counsel and summary legal advice eligibility only.
-Visit the certificate services page for information on certificate program eligibility.
+Visit the Certificate program page for information on certificate program eligibility.